cortesi/ra/docs/spec.md

 ra provides structured access to curated knowledge bases for AI agents.
 Users maintain collections of markdown documents—project-specific and global—that provide context for agent tasks.
-Because the full corpus may exceed practical context limits, ra indexes these documents and exposes fuzzy search tools that agents use to retrieve relevant context on demand.
+Because the full corpus may exceed practical context limits, ra indexes these documents and exposes search tools that agents use to retrieve relevant context on demand.

 ### Use Cases